Fox-ML-infrastructure/Contracting_Docs/internal/CURRENT_AVAILABILITY.md

 2. EIN received — ✓
 3. Business bank account active — ✓

-Once business insurance (General Liability + E&O coverage) is issued, I will be prepared to:
+I am prepared to:

 - conduct formal scoping meetings
 - prepare a Statement of Work
 - finalize Master Consulting Agreements
 - begin billable engineering or research work

-A separate notice will be posted when full readiness is reached.
+If a client requires business insurance (General Liability + E&O coverage), it will be obtained before work begins on that engagement.
+Insurance will be obtained on a per-engagement basis if required by client procurement or compliance requirements.

 ---